Transport in Switzerland: Proposed Maglev

+Cable transport

 Roads

 Switzerland has a network of two-lane national roads.
 These roads usually lack a median or central reservation.
 Some stretches are controlled-access, in that all traffic must enter and exit through ramps and must cross using grade separations.

 Two of the important motorways are the A1, running from St. Margrethen in northeastern Switzerland's canton of St. Gallen through to Geneva in southwestern Switzerland, and the A2, running from Basel in northwestern Switzerland to Chiasso in southern Switzerland's canton of Ticino, using the Gotthard Road Tunnel.

 Autobahn (plural: Autobahnen) is the German name; in French-speaking Switzerland they are known as autoroutes, and in Italian-speaking Switzerland they are known as autostrade (singular: autostrada).
 Swiss motorways have general speed limits of 120 km/h (75 mph).